re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/U-BLOX___U-Center_Notes.md

 SOL (Navigation Solution):
 ---
-* Provides a list of the more important data recieved for the GPS reciever.
+* Provides a list of the more important data recieved from the GPS reciever.

 ![alt-text][22]

 STATUS (Navigation Status):
 ---
-* Provides a list of the more important data recieved for the GPS reciever.
+* Provides a list of the more important data recieved from the GPS reciever.

 ![alt-text][23]